-With hormonal changes, there is usually a drop in estrogen and as a consequence a relatively high level of testosterone.
+With hormonal changes, there is usually a drop in oestrogen and as a consequence a relatively high level of testosterone.
 Testosterone causes an increase in sebum (oil) production in the skin.
 This blocks the pores.
 On top of that, with age, skin turnover is less effective resulting in more blockage of the pores, inflammation and infection.

-Some simple ways to manage this are:
+Some simple ways to manage this menopause and skincare issue are:

 A) Double cleanse the skin

 E) I recommend using vitamin C and Retinol which significantly improve cell turnover and quality.
 I think these are essential.

 If your skin is very inflamed, do see your GP for further prescription-based treatment.
 If you’re symptomatic of the menopause then it is certainly worth discussing HRT.
 I have also written a blog post that you may find useful.

 I have developed a red pigmentation on my neck.
 The dermatologist says it’s to do with menopause so he’s not interested.
 Any ideas?

 The skin can become more dry and sensitive.
 Red pigment could be due to eczema or psoriasis – eczema generally itches, psoriasis doesn’t.
 If there are red spots, they may be Campbell de Morgan spots which are a collection of tiny blood vessels which are harmless.